Vusanje: History

 The village was settled by ancestors of the Kelmendi region of Albania, by Gjonbalaj and Nrel Bala family.
 Until 1912, it was part of Ottoman Empire.
 During the First Balkan War in 1912 it became part of the Kingdom of Montenegro.
 The village is made up of two settlements, Katundi i siper (upper village) and katundi i ulet (lower village).
 Also there is a hamlet called Zarunic.
 Post 1913, the village was subjected to repression and discrimination from the Montenegrin and Yugoslavian governments.
 The result was the expulsion of the 90% of the population to the United States, mostly in the New York area.
 The remaining population is now 100% Albanian.

 There is an old cemetery in the village, called "the Catholic cemetery".

 Culture

 The population of the village identifies as Muslim.
 Currently, there are two Mosques in the village (1990).

 Anthropology

 The village is Albanian-inhabited, one of three Kelmendi settlements along with Martinovići and Novšići, in the Upper Polimlje region (1958).
 The majority of families hail from the nearby village Vukël in Kelmend across the border in Albania.
-The Albanians are native inhabitants in this region although today the vast majority of the village has been Slavicised and the population identify as Slavic Muslims.
+The Albanians are native inhabitants in this region although today the vast majority of the village has been Slavicised.